Codeception/Codeception/docs/12-ContinuousIntegration.md

 ![TeamCity](http://codeception.com/images/teamcity/logo.jpg)

-TeamCity is a hotsed solution from JetBrains.
+TeamCity is a hosted solution from JetBrains.
 The setup of it can be a bit tricky as TeamCity uses its own reporter format for parsing test results.
-PHPUnit since verison 5.x has integrated support for this format, so does Codeception.
+PHPUnit since version 5.x has integrated support for this format, so does Codeception.
 What we need to do is to configure Codeception to use custom reporter.
 By default there is `--report` option which provides an alternative output.
 You can change the reporter class in `codeception.yml` configuration:

 ```yaml
 reporters: